Diyarbakır Travel Guide: Best Things To Do, Itineraries & Day Trips

 The church’s architecture, with its ancient stone walls and peaceful courtyard, tells the story of a community that has survived through centuries of change.
 For those interested in religious history or looking to understand the diverse cultural fabric of Diyarbakir, the Virgin Mary Church is a must-see.

-The Tigris River, which flows through Diyarbakir, adds to the natural beauty of the city.
-Enjoy a peaceful stroll along the riverbank or take a boat tour for a leisurely afternoon.
+The Tigris River, which flows through Diyarbakır, adds to the city’s natural beauty.
+Enjoy a peaceful stroll along the riverbank; boat tour availability may be seasonal and subject to change.

-The riverside cafes provide an ideal setting for sipping Turkish tea and enjoying the view.
+Riverside viewpoints and cafés are popular for tea and views, though what’s open and busiest varies by season and time of day.
 Fishing enthusiasts can also find spots along the Tigris, with local fishermen often eager to share tales of their catches.

 Nature lovers will appreciate the stunning landscapes surrounding Diyarbakir.
-The region is home to an array of outdoor activities, including hiking, cycling, and exploring natural parks.
+The region offers a range of outdoor activities, including hiking, cycling, and exploring natural parks.
 Consider a day trip to nearby mountains, where you can hike lush trails and take in panoramic views of the landscape.

-Exploring these areas also provides opportunities for birdwatching and experiencing the diverse flora and fauna.
+Exploring these areas also offers opportunities for birdwatching and to experience the diverse flora and fauna.

 Brands We Use And Trust

 One of the best things about the southeastern region as a whole is the food.
-When visiting, there are several traditional dishes you can’t miss!
+When visiting, there are several traditional dishes you won’t want to miss!

 A close-up of a stuffed grape leaf, glistening with oil, resting on a white plate.
 Turkish Dolma

-In Diyarbakir, dolmas filled with spiced rice, meat, and sometimes vegetables stand out.
+In Diyarbakir, dolmas filled with spiced rice, meat, and sometimes vegetables are a standout.
 These stuffed grape leaves are a staple at family gatherings and offer a taste of the region’s rich agricultural produce.

 Çiğ Köfte